qiboteam/qibo/doc/source/index.rst

 What is Qibo?
 =============

-**Qibo is an open-source full stack API for quantum simulation and quantum hardware control.**
+Qibo is an open-source full stack API for quantum simulation and quantum hardware control.

-**Qibo** aims to contribute as a community driven quantum middleware software.
+Qibo aims to contribute as a community driven quantum middleware software with
-The project goals can be enumerated by the following concepts:

-1. *Simplicity:* design agnostic primitives for quantum applications.
+1. *Simplicity:* agnostic design to quantum primitives.
 2. *Flexibility:* transparent mechanism to execute code on classical and quantum hardware.
-3. *Community:* build a collaborative repository where users, developers and laboratories can find solutions to accelerate quantum development.
+3. *Community:* a common place where find solutions to accelerate quantum development.
-4. *Documentation:* provide an extensive description of all steps required to support new quantum devices or simulators.
+4. *Documentation:* describe all steps required to support new quantum devices or simulators.
 5. *Applications:* maintain a large ecosystem of applications, quantum models and algorithms.

-**Qibo** key features:
+Qibo key features:

 * Definition of a standard language for the construction and execution of quantum circuits with device agnostic approach to simulation and quantum hardware control based on plug and play backend drivers.
 * A continuously growing code-base of quantum algorithms applications presented with examples and tutorials.